oldham123/cfa_level_iii/7 Portfolio Management for Institutional Investors/Reading 15 Managing Institutional Investor Portfolios.md

 - All the standard concerns for any portfolio apply here, including:
   - Risk and return objectives
+    - If a plan is currently funded, or over-funded, return rates should at least match the discount rate used
+      - This prevents the surplus from falling, and the plan eventually becoming underfunded
+    - If a plan is underfunded, then return rates should be sufficient in order to reach funded status
+      - Be aware that chasing higher returns has consequences for risk, and increasing plan contributions may be required instead, or in combination with higher returns
+    - A firm with more active lives than retired lives usually has an above average ability to tolerate risk, all other factors being equal
+      - This, combined with a longer liability duration, means that contributions will normally offset payouts, and that liquidity needs will be lower
   - Constraints regarding:
     - Time horizon
+      - Usually determined by liability duration, or the average age of the workforce
     - Taxation
     - Liquidity and cash flow considerations
     - Legal constraints